arthurbartol/ray-tracer/README.md

-# cpp-template
+# ray tracer
-Simple template for projects using CMake
+Simple ray tracer following the "Ray Tracing In One Weekend" book.